 Goa has always seemed like a place that hippies from Western cultures would go to let loose.
 A place of hedonistic pleasure and fulfilling the desire for the exotic.
 To be honest, the past few years, I’ve avoided it because it seemed to be one of those places where young backpackers go to enjoy being away from home for the first time, but in truth – there really is a lot more to Goa than I’d imagined.

-Sure, young Brits love to take cheap holidays to Goa and it is all of those things I mentioned above, but there are layers to Goa.
+Sure, young Brits love to take low cost flights to Goa and it is all of those things I mentioned above, but there are layers to Goa.
 It has always been one of the top holiday destinations in India and there is a reason it is a top visited place among tourists, vacationers and honeymooners.
 In a word, Goa is amazing.

 During the holiday period, Goa is filled with large numbers of tourists from all around the world and of course, the major attractions are the beaches in Goa.
 Goa beaches are where you can have a perfect holiday trip and everyone knows it.
 Some of the well known beaches are Palolem Beach, Baga Beach, Candolim beach, Dona Paula Beach and Anjuna beach.
 Parties, adventure activities and of course, plenty of beach time.